Esri/solutions-geoprocessing-toolbox/suitability/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue.
+Please let us know by submitting an [Issue](https://github.com/Esri/solutions-geoprocessing-toolbox/issues).

-## Contributing

-Esri welcomes contributions from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing